 If you enjoy the spicy-hot flavor of black pepper, you'll love this peppercorn pork ribs recipe.
 The aroma from the smoker as these slowly cook really can test your patience!

-Black Pepper Rib Rub RecipeStart out with...you guessed it...Black pepper!
-Combine one tablespoon of coarsly cracked black pepper, one tablespoon of coarse-ground black pepper, and one tablespoon of finely ground black pepper.
-(Trust me on this, OK?)
-To this, add two tablespoons of brown sugar*, two teaspoons of onion powder, one and one-half teaspoons of salt , and one-half teaspoon of garlic powder.
+To this, add one quarter cup of brown sugar, one tablespoon of onion powder, one and one-half teaspoons of salt , and one-half teaspoon of garlic powder.
 Mix thoroughly.

 Dry the brown sugar before adding it to the black pepper rub.
 Set a plate of the sugar on the counter top (covered with a paper towel) to dry for a couple of days before using it in dry rub recipes.

 Rub a good amount (as much as you dare) of the black pepper rib rub onto the spare rib slab.
 Wrap the slab in plastic wrap and keep it refrigerated overnight.

 As the rib slab rests, the pepper flavor will infuse into the meat fibers, turning the ribs into a black pepper lover's little slice of Heaven!

 After a good night's sleep, fire up the old smoker and get it heated up to 225-250 degrees Fahrenheit.
 A combination of oak and hickory for smoke works well with this recipe.
 Two or three fist-sized chunks of smoker wood is just about right.

 Place the slab of ribs into the smoker and keep the fire burning for four to six hours, or until the ribs are tender.
 Cooking time will vary due to the size of the slab, and also the characteristics of the individual slab.
 Some slabs are just tougher than others!